 He published on economic and business cycles, the multi-cycle structure of the economy, innovations, common-socio-economic cycle periods and dynamic stability, the thermometer of the economy and made real-time estimates of GDP growth.
 He made forecasts for companies and for the various market segments for the Hamburg-Le Havre ports and the Port of Rotterdam.
 He publishes on short- and long-term economic predictions and these are to be found in ESB, EUCLID, The New CFO linked-in, and on his linked-in.
 Forecasts are made for the GDP growth direction of 25 OECD countries.
 He published on corruption and inequality of wealth amongst the very rich and was quoted in the Harvard Journal.

-In his chair Governance and Strategic Investments, he studies decision making of the board and the behaviour of CEO’s, CFO’s and Non-Executives, from the perspective of applied psychology and financial-economics.
+In his chair Governance and Strategic Investments, he studies the decision making of the board and the behaviour of CEO’s, CFO’s and Non-Executives, from the perspective of applied psychology and financial economics.
 Narcissistic behaviour and the influence on decision making.
 Executives, CEO’s, CFO’s and Non-Executives, managers, alumni and master students participated in the studies.

 In this interview, Professor de Groot will help executives and business leaders taking better decisions and picturing the future of competitiveness by looking at the present and future economic cycles.